Doctoral Studies

 Supervisor: M. Goliomytis

-PhD Thesis: “Insect rearing using organic agro-livestock waste and their utilization in fish feed formulations.”
+Thesis: “Insect rearing through the use of organic agro-livestock waste and their utilization in the diets of farmed fish.”

 Laboratory: Applied Hydrobiology